About the HONS 499 (Capstone)

-- At the beginning of the fall semester in the year in which the student plans to graduate, the student with help from the faculty mentor will complete and submit the Capstone Project Proposal Form to the Honors Program Director.
-Typically, these proposals are due at the beginning of October in the semester before the student plans to complete the Capstone project.
-This form must be typed.
-Handwritten forms will not be accepted.
+- In the semester before the student plans to do their capstone project, the student, with help from their faculty mentor, will complete and submit the Capstone Project Proposal Form to the Honors Program Director.
+These proposals are due at the beginning of November or April, the semester before the student plans to complete the Capstone project.
+The form must be typed - handwritten forms will not be accepted.
 Use of outside sources is required in the preparation and writing of the capstone proposal – any proposals submitted without cited sources will be returned for revisions.

 - The Honors Steering Committee reviews all submitted proposals and either approves the proposal or suggests further revision/modification before approval.

-- The student signs up for HONS 499 based on the following guidelines:
+- The student signs up for a capstone course based on the guidelines below.

 - Honors students in a major without a major capstone course that meets the requirements can register for a 3-credit independent study course within their major (i.e. PYSC 598 or POLI 399) using an independent study contract.
 This independent study contract must be signed by the faculty mentor, the unit head of that student’s major, and the Honors Program Director.
 The signed original will then be taken to Records. *You will not be able to register for an independent study capstone using SSC – only with a contract.

 If you are testing/surveying human subjects, you and your mentor need to check to see if you need IRB approval.
-You will need to submit a human subjects application by registering at http://eirb.healthsciencessc.org.
+If so, you will need to submit a human subjects application by registering at http://eirb.healthsciencessc.org.
 There is some online training involved so get started on this early.

-IRB approval is something that is the responsibility of the student, faculty member, and sponsoring Dept.
+IRB or IACUC approval is something that is the responsibility of the student, faculty member, and sponsoring department.